Exiled for his sense of humour, poet Ovid has last laugh

 "An interesting strategy for someone hoping to be recalled!"
 Armstrong said.

-Armstrong said she thought Ovid "would have been pleased" by the ruling, particularly "by the knowledge that people care who he was and are still reading his poetry so many years later".
+Armstrong said she thought Ovid "would have been pleased" by last week's council ruling, particularly "by the knowledge that people care who he was and are still reading his poetry so many years later".

 And not only has his jocular guide to dating been avenged, he may also have pulled one of the biggest pranks in history.